Martha Stewart's go-to plane snack is a stinky surprise

 Valerie Bertinelli makes BLT spaghetti and spicy garlic bread

-So good luck if you’re the passenger stuck sitting next to Martha Stewart on a 16-hour flight and you're forced to smell her pungent food.
+So good luck if you’re the passenger stuck sitting next to Martha Stewart on a 16-hour flight and you're forced to smell her pungent meal.